Class maps for visualizing classification results: Combining pairwise classifications

-When the data has $G>2$ labels but the preferred classifier was designed for 2 labels (like the support vector machine), one often resorts to `one versus one' majority voting.
-In this approach one carries out a binary classification on each pair of classes, yielding $C := G(G-1)/2$ comparisons.
-Any object $i$ thus obtains votes for each class $g$, let us denote their number as $N_i(g)$.
-Clearly $0 \leqslant N_i(g) \leqslant G-1$ where the upper bound is because each class $g$ is compared to the $G-1$ remaining classes.
-The total number of votes is $\sum_{g=1}^G N_i(g) = C$.
-Majority voting assigns $i$ to the class $\ghat(i)$ with the highest number of votes, which we denote as $\hat{N_i} := \max\{N_i(g);\,i=1,\ldots,G\}$.
+When the data has $G>2$ labels but the preferred classifier was designed for 2 labels, like the support vector machine, one often resorts to `one versus one' pairwise classifications.
+In this approach one carries out a binary classification on each pair of classes, yielding $G(G-1)/2$ comparisons.